zaynekomichi/zaynekomichi/README.md

 #### Who am i

-Im an explorer, love collaborating on projects, gaming/anime addict.
+Im an explorer, love collaborating on projects.
 Thats all there is.

 #### Languages/Frame works